Bodywork

 What else is part of your practice?

 Right now I am experimenting in skincare and food that are connected to my heritage of being Eastern European.
 I’m going very ancestral on my soap and skincare routine, using small batch tallow based products.
 I also heavily rely on ozonated olive oil, you can use it as a deodorant or toothpaste because ozone kills bad bacteria.
-I have a friend who makes beautiful Ayurvedic oils that I would recommend.

 What else are you working on?

 I am in the process of creating some tools for people, like acupressure rollers and I have a prototype of a piece of jewelry that you can use to press your pressure points.
 I have also been creating a card deck that has all the Marma points in it and guidance on how to create self care rituals.
+I’m also in the midst of creating an EP of new music that I plan to release in September 2025.
+I released an album about a year ago and making music has been a huge joy!

 What words of wisdom do you find yourself sharing?